-This course will address the development of advanced level skills and techniques in the practice of family counseling/therapy.
+Addresses the development of advanced level skills and competencies in the practice of family counseling/ therapy.
 Multiple systemic models for practice in a complex, multi-cultural society will be explored.
 Diverse and emerging contexts for clinical practice will be studied.
 These contexts include home, school and community-based settings, detention facilities, and health-care settings.
 Models and techniques from both the modernist and postmodernist traditions will be studied.
-Prerequisites: CSL 680 Family Therapy, CLS 687 Marriage and Family Systems, CSL 688 Marital Therapy, CSL 689 Issues in Marriage and Family or the equivalent with permission from advisor.
+Prerequisites: CSL 680, CLS 687, CSL 688, CSL 689 or the equivalent with permission from advisor.